dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 `isEnabled`: A BOOL value that indicates whether to enable the result deduplication feature.

+**Remarks**

+Result deduplication is disabled by default.
+You can enable it and adjust the `duplicateForgetTime` based on your requirements.

 ### setDuplicateForgetTime

 Sets the interval during which duplicates are disregarded for specific result item types.